JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 - $600 Mesa Boogie Nomad 45 (Vintage)
 - $600 Mesa Boogie Studio (Vintage)
 - $650 Mesa Boogie Express 5:50 (Vintage)

-## Details ##
-- 6505/5150 "Also, the effects loop has a poorly-designed buffer that robs all your low-end and adds fizz whenever you're using the loop (it even does this if you simply run a patch cable from send to return.)
-Eventually, you'll want to use the loop for delay, reverb, etc. It is a very simple fix, but you've got to be somewhat proficient with a soldering iron.
-It involves soldering a capacitor to the legs of a resistor just behind the effects loop "send" jack.
-Peavey endorses this fix.
-Anyway, it took me about 10 minutes to do it, and the sound is now the same whether the effects loop is used or not.
-The big reason to do that is so you can run an EQ pedal in the effects loop.
-That is the most important upgrade to any 5150/6505, IMO.
-If you thought the amp crushed before doing so -- wait until you try it with an EQ."

 ## Fender Cleans ##